Mr-KulwinderSingh/jolie_mimi_boutique/README.md

 </div>

 ## About
  [Jolie Mimi Boutique](https://jolie-mimi-boutique-ad3e13f83c61.herokuapp.com/)is an ecommerce platfom as a ladies' boutique, dealing with the latest, chick and trendy clothes alongside some jewellery items, developed on Django.
 It encompasses user registration, profile management, newsletter subscriptions, and product purchases facilitated by Stripe.
 Users of Jolie Mimi Boutique can submit their reviews about the products they have bought or want to buy.
 Frontend admin controls empower easy management of products and users.
 In addition, the website has a functionality that is a live chat, this live chat can be controlled by the shop owner/staff and could be limited to one or more staff depending on the average number of customers serving.
-Via this chat facility customer can interact with the customercare staff and be more comfortable before buying anything and can get help regarding the product or services provided by the website.
+Via this chat facility customer can interact with the customer care/sales staff to get instant help before buying any product or service provided by the website.

 ---